Peat Free Compost Complaints. Dry, Low Nutrition, Inconsistent, Mouldy, Full Of Rubbish? Here’s How To Easily Improve Peat Free Compost.

 Peat Free Compost Thoughts

 Though frequently maligned by some gardeners others are more than happy with using peat free.
 Growers such as Beth Chatto grow and sell plants grown in peat free compost and Which magazine have written some excellent articles on peat alternatives and they advocate it’s use.
+The National Trust and several other major gardening organisations are now peat free.
+So why cant we all learn to go peat free?

 More Peat Free Thoughts